Get the Tata Capital App to apply for Loans & manage your account. Download Now

 – Real Estate activities, including Renting of Property for Residential purposes; Retail sale through mail order houses or via the Internet, Business enterprises with architectural/technical services; Business enterprises with medical/healthcare servicing; Retail sales in non-specialised stores

-What is the NIC Code in Udyam Registration?
+What is the Role of NIC Code in Udyam Registration?

 Udyam registration refers to a simple online process that allows individuals to register their MSMEs as legal entities easily.
 It is a free and paperless process.
 Once the registration is completed, your business will receive an e-certificate called a Udyam registration certificate.
 This certificate contains a permanent 16-digit registration number.